← Back to Learning Hub

 A calm approach to checking

 Referencing checks are most useful when they support learning and review, rather than creating anxiety.
-The aim is to make issues easier to see, understand and correct.

 • Check the required referencing style.